yandex-cloud/docs/en/_includes/functions/cloudlogs-trigger-create.md

 {% endnote %}

-Create a [{{ cloud-logs-name }} trigger](../../functions/concepts/trigger/cloudlogs-trigger.md) that calls your function when messages are received in a [log group](../../functions/concepts/log-group.md).
+Create a [trigger for {{ cloud-logs-name }}](../../functions/concepts/trigger/cloudlogs-trigger.md) that calls your function when messages are received in a [log group](../../functions/concepts/log-group.md).

 To create a trigger, you need: